-Policy consultation period 1 November 2020 to 8 January 2021
+Policy consultation period 1 November 2021 to 7 January 2022

-Policy determined on XX February 2021 (date when the admissions authority will meet)
+Policy determined on February 2022

-Policy contact name and position)
+Policy contact name and position Laura Handel, Headteacher

-Amendments after determination
+Amendments after determination 1 -

-Department for Education schoo Lnumbor 878-2623
+Department for Education school Inumber 878-2623

-riumbei 4 to 11; there is also Early Years provision from 2
+Age range 4 to 11.
+There is also Early Years provision from 2

-Age range

 Type of school Foundation primary school

-Admissions authority The Governing Board
+Admissions authority Governing Board

 Normal round intake Reception

-Published Admission Number 20 30
+Published Admission Number 20)23-24 60

-Priority for children to another se Tavistock College 1
+Priority for children to another se etting Tavistock College 1

 Priority for children from another setting No

 Designated religious character No

-Admissions catchment area Yes - see Page 4
+Admissions catchment area Yes - see below

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling

 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes

-To be used if seeking priority for an exceptional need to attend this
+Supplementary Information Forn า Yes - only to be used for the exceptional need criterion.
+See below

-school.
-Included below at Page 5

-Key Dates Normal round
+Key Dates Normal round T

-When to apply 15 November 2021 to the National Closing Date which is 15 January 2022
+When to apply 15 November 2022 to the National Closing Date which is 15 January 2023

-Decision National Offer Date which is 18 April 2022
+Decision National Offer Date which is 17 April 2023

-When to appeal From 15 May 2022 or from 20 days after the refusal, whichever is later 2
+When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2

+Deadline to submit appeal 31 May 2023

+Deadline to hear appeal 28 July 20 233

 Key Dates In-Year admission

-ne 2022 for Year Groups 1 to 6
+ne 2023 for Year Groups 1 to 6

-ptember 2022 for Reception
+ptember 2023 for Reception

-Decision Within 20-10 school days of an application
+Decision within 10 school days of an application

+chool days after refusal

-When to appeal From 20 school days after refusal
+Deadline to hear appeal within 30 school days of the form being submitted

-•